AManlangit/Fintech/Coinbase.md

 ## Overview and Origin

-Coinbase, incorporated on January 01, 2000, founded by Brian Armstrong and Fred Ehrsam.
-Coinbase started as a radical idea that anyone, anywhere, should be able to easily and securely send and receive Bitcoin.
-From there the founders wanted to build a cryptoeconomy that was more fair, accessible, efficient, and transparent financial system enabled by crypto.
+Coinbase, founded in 2021 by Brian Armstrong and Fred Ehrsam.
+Coinbase started as "a radical idea that anyone, anywhere, should be able to easily and securely send and receive Bitcoin."
+From there the founders wanted "to build a cryptoeconomy that was more fair, accessible, efficient, and transparent financial system enabled by crypto."
+As of September 05, 2023 Coinbase has had 19 rounds of funding totaling $678.7M.

-* Coinbase

-* Incorporated on January 01, 2000

-* Founders of the company are Brian Armstrong and Fred Ehrsam

-* The founders wanted to build a cryptoeconomy that was more fair, accessible, efficient, and transparent financial system enabled by crypto.

-* This started in 2012 with the radical idea that anyone, anywhere, should be able to easily and securely send and receive Bitcoin.

-* How is the company funded?
-How much funding have they received?

 ## Business Activities